Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 </div>

 This heatmap is a little different.
 It demonstrates the number of games that fall into each bin.
 I tend to use these plots when I have continuous variables on the x and y axis and I am interested in the density at each point.
 Additionally, you can perceive some of the seasonality that is evident around game forty.

 ## Bar plots

 If you want to use a pie chart, don't.
 Bar plots are almost always a better choice.
-Visualizing the relationships between area is simply easier.
+Visualizing the relationships between area is simply easier in a bar plot.
 These are probably the most popular way to display data, but I find them lacking.
-You really need to train yourself to think in distributions.
+Again, you really need to train yourself to think in distributions.
 When you are standing in line at the grocery store don't mindlessly look at the magazine covers.
-Look at the people and think of their height as a distribution.
+Look at the people and think of their weight as a distribution.
 Don't simply count them.
 Bar Plots are for counts.
 The basic bar plot produced by the following code can be seen in figure \@ref(fig:chthreebarexample).

 ```r